Active network management for electrical distribution systems: problem formulation, benchmark, and approximate solution

 The empirical estimations of the expected return reported in the following results are computed as:

 where $r^{(i)}_{t}$ corresponds to the instantaneous reward observed during the $n^{\text{th}}$ simulation run at time step $t$, and where $p_0(\cdot)$ denotes the probability distribution described at step (\ref{it:init}).

-Fig.~\ref{fig:displayEx} and Fig.~\ref{fig:comparisonPIand3scens} illustrate the solutions obtained using the simulator of the benchmark.
-Fig.~\ref{fig:case75_summary}, summarize the results of the simulation runs for the 5-bus, 33-bus, and 77-bus test systems, respectively.
+Tables~\ref{fig:case5_summary}, \ref{fig:case33_summary}, and \ref{fig:case75_summary}, summarize the results of the simulation runs for the 5-bus, 33-bus, and 77-bus test systems, respectively.
 The first columns identifies the test instance configuration and the two latter columns report the expected return and the distribution of solution time.
 The blue and red bars denote the contributions to the expected return of the expected costs (including losses) and of the penalties from constraint violations, respectively.
 The box plots' whiskers cover the whole range of the observed solution times and the red makers indicate the median time.

-Fig.~\ref{fig:timeVsRewardandScenarios} shows the estimation of the expected return versus the mean solver time for the nine trials considered.
-This plot highlights that having a perfect forecast of the evolution of the system yields significantly lower operation costs than when decisions are subject to uncertainty.
-It also shows that considering three possible future scenarios can significantly improve over an optimization performed on the average future scenario.
-However, the solution time is significantly impacted.
-We also observe that the policy benefits from an increase of the flexibility level of loads in the deterministic setting, while it is not the case in the stochastic configuration.
-This observation being more evident when the lookahead model uses three scenarios, we suspect that this is induced by the optimality of the solver's solutions, which deteriorates as the complexity of the mathematical program $\hat{\mathcal{M}}_t$ increases.
-Fig.~\ref{fig:solutionTime} gives more insight on the solution time distribution, and confirms that optimizing over the average scenario is faster than on a deterministic scenario.
-This suggests that aggregating scenarios in the scenario tree should be done more carefully, since a lot of information seems lost in this process and makes the problem easier to solve.
+We can first observe from the simulation results of the 5-bus test system that having a perfect forecast of the evolution of the system yields significantly better returns than when decisions are subject to uncertainty.
+It also shows that considering three possible future scenarios can significantly improve over an optimization performed on the average future scenario, to the expense of the solution time.
+Among the three network models, the SOCP relaxation is the one that induces the most penalties.
+These penalties also appear in the deterministic case, which implies that the relaxation is not always tight.
+We also observe that the policy slightly benefits from an increase of the flexibility level of loads in the deterministic setting but not in the presence of uncertainty.
+Given the small size of the 5-bus test system, the solution times are very good for every configuration with the exception of the MINLPs, for which worst-case solution time already reaches the time limit for all lookahead models.